The Wizard of Oz (TV series): Comparison with source material

 The series incorporated music and visual elements from the 1939 film version, including the Scarecrow's diploma and Dorothy's ruby slippers.
 At the same time, the character of Dorothy was designed with an appearance similar to that of Princess Ariel from Disney's The Little Mermaid and was not intended to resemble Judy Garland.
+In the film, it is largely implied that Oz was a head-trauma-induced delirium, instead of a real place, while in the TV series (as in the book), it was a real land.